 Yes, it’s true:

-Only about 50% hiring managers care about cover letters, and less than half of the candidates send them.
+Only half of hiring managers care about cover letters, according to our HR statistics report.
+But—less than half of candidates send them.

 So ask yourself this question—